OpenVINO™ Explainable AI Toolkit (2/3): Deep Dive#

 def postprocess_fn(x: OVDict):

-# Implementing own post-process function based on model's implementation
+# Implementing post-processing function based on model's pipeline

 # Return "logits" model output